sumn2u/learn-javascript/en/objects/reference.md

 You can use the `Object.assign()` method to create a new object that is a copy of an existing object.&#x20;
 {% endhint %}

-Following is an example of an object by reference .
+Following is an example of an object by reference.

 ```javascript
 // Imagine I had a pizza